 - Must receive instructor permission for each desired class section before being allowed to register and attend classes at SC4.

-Students attending SC4 under Conditional Admission are considered “guests” to the college and must follow steps one and four above prior to each subsequent semester of enrollment until reaching the ninth grade.
+Students attending SC4 under Conditional Admission are considered “guests” to the college and must follow steps one and four above prior to each subsequent semester of enrollment.
 Guest students are not eligible to receive financial aid assistance and may have limited participation in college related clubs and activities.

 College Guest Admission (Must apply each semester)